 Option B: Payment of the entire death benefit within five years of the date of any Owner's death.
-The Beneficiary can continue to make transfers between Index Options.
+The Beneficiary can continue to make transfers between Index Options and is subject to the product fee.

 Option C: If the Beneficiary is an individual, payment of the death benefit as Annuity Payments under Annuity Options A, B, or C. If you take the death benefit as Annuity Payments, we do not require that the Annuity Date occur on an Index Anniversary.
-With our written consent other options may be available for payment over a period not extending beyond the Beneficiary's life expectancy under which the Beneficiary can continue to make transfers between Index Options.
+With our written consent other options may be available for payment over a period not extending beyond the Beneficiary's life expectancy under which the Beneficiary can continue to make transfers between Index Options and is subject to the product fee.